trustoverip/TechArch/GOVERNANCE.md

 * Prioritizing issues.
 * Finding the appropriate `assignee` to work on an issue.
 * Create issues that are required for advancement of the repository.
+* Helping users and novice contributors
+* Contributing code and documentation changes that improve the project
+* Reviewing and commenting on issues and pull requests
+* Participation in working groups
+* Merging pull requests
+* Ensuring clean commit history
+* Flagging breaches related to the code of conduct

 ### Policies